PinRec: Unified Generative Retrieval for Pinterest Recommender Systems

 \subsection{Training Objective}

+As described in Sec.~\ref{sec:intro}, \pinrec is trained in two stages: pretraining and fine-tuning.
+Below, we formulate the training objective for each stage.
+Both stages use the same softmax-based loss; they differ only in the target outputs used for supervision and negative examples.

-During training, we employ teacher forcing with a next-item prediction objective.
+During both training stage (pretraining and fine-tuning), we employ teacher forcing with a next-item prediction objective.
 The hidden states $\mathbf{h}_{u,t}$ are processed through the conditioned output head $O$ to generate item representations that predict future items in the sequence.
 For outcome-conditioned generation, we condition the output head on the actual values of the target item during training.
-For multi-token prediction, we sample $k$ positions from the next $N$ positions in the sequence to serve as prediction targets.

 Following \citet{Pinnerformer22}, we compute similarity between the predicted item representation $\hat{\mathbf{i}}_{u,t}$ and candidate item $\mathbf{i}_c$ as $s(\hat{\mathbf{i}}_{u,t}, \mathbf{i}_c) = \lambda \cdot \hat{\mathbf{i}}_{u,t}^\top\mathbf{i}_c - Q(\mathbf{i}_c)$, where $Q(\mathbf{i}_c)$ is a bias correction term estimated using count-min sketches \citep{cormode2005improved} to account for the non-uniform sampling of in-batch negatives.